 Figure 2: Format convention

 When (a part of) an Octet represents a numeric quantity the left most bit in the diagram is the most significant bit (Big Endian).
-Similarly when a numeric value spans multiple octet fields the left most field is the most significant.
+Similarly, when a numeric value spans multiple octet fields the left most field is the most significant.

 Octets are transmitted in ascending numerical order (left to right).